bjornharrtell/jsts/foss4g/2016/jsts.md

 * Recieved the Sol Katz award in 2011<!-- .element: class="fragment" -->

 Note:
+I want to give due credit.
 This guy is Martin Davis.
 He founded the JTS project and recieved the Sol Katz award in 2011 for his contributions.

 # JTS ports